-The re-opening of businesses will occur in stages and require physical distancing and infection control practices.
-For more information on the stages to re-open, click here.
+The re-opening of businesses will occur based on the State of California's Blueprint for a Safer Economy and require physical distancing and infection control practices.

 The curve has flattened, however the COVID-19 pandemic is still in LA County.
 The coronavirus is still deadly and capable of quickly taking many lives.
 As L.A.
-County moves into its first stage of recovery, all residents, business owners and employees must continue to observe and practice all COVID-19 physical distancing requirements.
+County recovers, all residents, business owners and employees must continue to observe and practice all COVID-19 physical distancing requirements.

 We remind all LA County residents - continue to do your part to slow the spread of COVID-19: